robertbullen/xmas-clues/README.md

 - `generate-example-gif.sh` - Generates the example animated GIF below.
 - `generate-qr-codes.sh` - Generates a sheet of QR codes as a PNG image, which can be printed and cut into physical QR codes for placement in the real world.

 Each script installs its dependencies using [Homebrew](https://brew.sh/) (because this project was developed on macOS) as one of the first steps.
+As a result, these scripts may take a long time to run the first time they are executed.

-## How It Works
+## How the App Works

 When the `public/index.html` webpage is requested, the `?clueName=<clueName>` query parameter must be provided, where `<clueName>` is the name of the markdown file without extension.
 The browser then requests the corresponding markdown file from the server, renders it into the DOM, and adds some simple animation (unless the `&skipAnimation` query parameter is provided, which is handy for quickly viewing changes during development).